Saskapult/Pinefruit/readme.md

 In waking and in sleep, the challenge wears away at their mind.
 It is now their turn to make a Minecraft clone.

-Kkraft a thing that I made to learn more about rendering and game engine architecture.
+Pinefruit a thing that I made to learn more about rendering and game engine architecture.
 Its visual design is based around Minecraft because Minecraft looks cool.
 If n*tch can do it so can I.